inzk0518/tp/docs/UserGuide.md

 Format: `deleteproperty UUID`

 * Deletes the property with the specified `UUID`.
-* The UUID refers to the id number shown in the displayed property list.
+* The UUID refers to the ID number shown in the displayed property list.
 * The command only works on properties currently visible in the property list panel.
 Use the [list](#listing-all-contacts-and-properties-list) command first if needed.

 Examples: